tluo25/Rootfinding/README.md

 ## <a name = "introduction"></a> Introduction
 With the implementation of lambdas in modern C++, it has become easier to perform operations on functions.
 With this library, we hope to create a library of .h header files to make rootfinding in C++ more simple and less time-consuming.
 The .h files included in this library do not have any other dependencies and work on any compilier.

 The functions in this library are not meant to be used to solve for roots haphazardly.
-The user should
+The user should have an estimate of where the roots are.

 ## <a name = "installation"></a> Installation
 There are no special actions needed for installation or compilation.
 Download the desired header file for your project and use